chrisjmccormick/chrisjmccormick.github.io/_posts/2025-01-18-continuing-pre-training-on-raw-text.md

     # Larger values of r make sense for CPT on large datasets.
     r = 128, # Choose any number > 0 !
 Suggested 8, 16, 32, 64, 128

-    # The value of 'alpha' kinda doesn't matter--just leave it alone and
+    # The value of 'alpha' kinda doesn't matter--just pick a value and stick
-    # 1. Find a good learning rate, then
-    # 2. Play with different values of `r`.
-    # Alpha is part of the equation LoRA uses to allow you to play with
-    # different `r` values without having to re-tune the learning rate every
+    # with it.
+Tuning alpha and tuning the learning rate are redundant.
-    # time.
     lora_alpha = 32,

-    # "Rank stabilized" LoRA just uses a better version of that scaling
+    # "Rank stabilized" LoRA changes the scaling behavior (from alpha) such that
-    # scaling equation.
+    # higher values of r (like 128 or 256) don't have their gradients scaled
+    # down too much.
     use_rslora = True,  # We support rank stabilized LoRA

     # Which parts of the model to apply LoRA to (i.e., define new matrices and